Introduction to Facial Fat Transfer

 Fat transfer results in tiny incisions, so the resulting scars will be invisible to the naked eye.

-The fat transfer cost includes:
+The fat transfer price includes:

 1. The micro liposuction procedure to extract the fat generally from the abdoman or thigh area